Espresso is one of the most popular coffee drinks in the world. A lot of variations of coffee could never be made if it wasn’t for espresso.

 To make a Cortado coffee, you should:

-- Prepare 2 ounces of steamed or condensed milk.
+- Prepare 2 ounces of steamed or condensed milk in a mug.
 Again, an espresso machine with a steamed wand will come in handy.
 If you don’t have any, a whisk will suffice.

-- Put it in a Gibraltar tumbler if you want a Gibraltar coffee.
+- Put it in a Gibraltar tumbler – step if you want to make Gibraltar coffee.

 To sum up, Gibraltar and Cortado coffee are just the same when it comes to the content of these drinks.